argonne-lcf/oci-howto/11_nathans-notes.md

 ---

 ## 6. Pretraining Llama 3.1 8B with Slurm
+> ⚠️ **Broken**
+> Training in this manner is currently broken due to conflicts with NCCL and the CUMEM path.
+Use the `torchtitan` approach instead and wait for future debugging.
+>
 Directory layout example:

 * `/fss/models/meta-llama/Llama-3.1-8B` – local Llama 3.1 8B model/config